biomejs/biome/website/src/content/blog/roadmap-2024.md

 #### Process only the files that were changed

 If you enable the integration with VCS, you can tell Biome to process only the files that were changed.
-As for now, this feature computes the files that were changed by using a VCS, so Biome doesn't know what's changed.
+As for now, this feature computes the files that were changed by using a VCS, so Biome doesn't know exactly which lines changed.

 This feature practically makes some utilities such as `lint-staged` obsolete.